biojava/biojava.github.io/wiki/BioJava:SocialNetworking.md

 Facebook
 --------

-Te BioJava facebook group can be found at [<http://www.facebook.com/home.php#/group.php?gid=53562049203>](http://www.facebook.com/home.php#/group.php?gid=53562049203)
+The BioJava facebook group can be found at [<http://www.facebook.com/home.php#/group.php?gid=53562049203>](http://www.facebook.com/home.php#/group.php?gid=53562049203) .
+It is open for anybody to join.

 LinkedIn
 --------